micro-fed/microfed.org/README.md

 This project is still at concept stage and aims to brainstorm the intersection of [micro services](https://en.wikipedia.org/wiki/Microservices) and the [fediverse](https://en.wikipedia.org/wiki/Fediverse).

+# 🎨 Design

+Microfed follows a modular design approach, ensuring flexibility and maintainability.
+The high-level design focuses on the interaction between microservices and the fediverse.

 The idea is that each component of a fediverse server can be composed from smaller services.

 These include: